 “Collections” in Carroll’s terms describe data that is not primarily task or appointment related.
 Mine include:

 - Things to write & pitch that are not yet contracted

-- Blog posts—I move these to specific days as needed in terms of drafting and then publishing them.
+- Potential blog posts—I move these to specific days as needed in terms of drafting and then publishing them.